 If you must cancel a trip, aim to cancel at least 60 minutes before your scheduled pickup time

-You can always call 519-822-1811 if you have questions about the service.
+You can always call 519-822-1811 prompt 5 or email [email protected] if you have questions about the service.
 Our friendly staff can help guide you through the process of booking a ride or downloading the app.

-Because of the COVID-19 pandemic, we’re experiencing lower than normal ridership levels on all of our routes, which contributes to reduced transit revenue.
+We’re also experiencing lower than normal ridership levels on all of our routes because of the COVID-19 pandemic, which contributes to reduced transit revenue.

 We’ve already deferred the route 19 expansion as part of cost mitigation measures and we can further reduce our operating costs by introducing on-demand bus service, instead of conventional bus service, to low volume or new areas that easily connect to our current transit network.